keithbuhler/dissertation-story/9 Flourishing.md

 2. Is realizing our telos a human goal or somehow supernatural?
 Surely teleology is not natural after all, but only psychological, intentional?

 3. By my definition of virtue, it is virtuous to pursue happiness -- but is it *morally good* to pursue happiness?
 The worry here arise from the fact that, as we draw closer to the concept of telos (from human nature to virtue or human excellence, and from virtue to practical wisdom) the stakes are raised.
 If one gets one's virtue concepts wrong, it may plausibly have a negative impact on one's life.
 If one get's one's concept of practical rationality itself wrong, one may have many virtues but still, sadly, end up a fool.
 If one gets one's concept of happiness wrong, however, and *actually achieves that happiness* this would be even worse than being a fool.
 One would, after long years, and perhaps decades of effort, achieve one's goal, only to find that the goal is somehow flawed.
 One would be pursuing happiness all along and achieve only objective misery.
 This is even worse than being a fool, I say, since it might conceivably be possible that one could be a fool -- practically irrational in many respects -- who still by some confluence of lucky factors or benevolent friends, ends up enjoying well-being in some respects.
 But by definition one cannot be objectively happy and objectively miserable.
 This reflection upon the "raising stakes" makes sense of the importance of this chapter.
 4. Objective List Theory of Well-being.
 We might *know* a series of good things as good for us, without knowing *why* they are so good (without reflection).
-We might even mistake what is good, and mistake why it is good or not.
+We might even mistake what is good, and mistake why it is good or not.[@hooker1996does]

 ## Introduction 2